Fire breaks out in slum cluster behind DPS Mathura Road | Law-Order

 - India

-A fire broke out in a slum cluster located near Nizamuddin police station in southeast Delhi on Wednesday, officials said.
-A call about the fire was received around 5.03 pm, they said.
-Director at Delhi Fire Service Atul Garg said, ''We received a call about a fire at a jhuggi behind DPS Mathura Road, near Nizamuddin police station.
-Total six fire tenders were rushed to the spot.'' ''The fire is under control now.
-So far, no injuries have been reported,'' he said.
+A fire that broke out as a result of a gas cylinder explosion engulfed five shanties in a slum cluster located near Nizamuddin police station in southeast Delhi on Wednesday, officials said.
+A call about the incident was received around 5.03 pm, they said.
+Director at Delhi Fire Service Atul Garg said, ''We received a call about a fire at a jhuggi behind DPS Mathura Road, near Nizamuddin police station in the evening.''
+Total six fire tenders were rushed to the spot, following which the blaze was brought under control, he said.

+''No injuries were reported,'' he added.
+The incident took place after a gas cylinder caught fire and exploded when a man was preparing biryani in his 'jhuggi'.
+Later, the blaze spread to four other adjacent 'jhuggies', a senior police officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)